st-AR-gazer/tm_Auto-Enable-PB-Ghost/README.md

 5. Optional: type your **login identifier** to filter out other players' replays (or use `*` to index everything).
    You can find your login on your profile at **trackmania.io**—it looks like `0QzczTHnSR-VBNcu46cN5g`.

-   > **OOPS:** a trackmania login-identifier is NOT the same as your login credentials, the login-identifier (internally just called a 'login') is the identifier used for your account, mine is `0QzczTHnSR-VBNcu46cN5g`, and you can find yours by login in on the `trackmania.io` and opening your user profile.
+   > **OOPS:** a trackmania login-identifier is NOT the same as your login credentials, the login-identifier (internally just called a 'login') is the identifier used for your account, mine is `0QzczTHnSR-VBNcu46cN5g`, and you can find yours by login in on the `trackmania.io` website and opening your user profile.

    ![image](https://github.com/user-attachments/assets/c40bb234-cf8c-43ca-b83d-496f17d378c8)